paperless-ngx/paperless-ngx/docs/configuration.rst

     Default is 300.

 PAPERLESS_OPTIMIZE_THUMBNAILS=<bool>
     Use optipng to optimize thumbnails.
-This usually reduces the sice of thumbnails by about 20%, but uses considerable compute time during consumption.
+This usually reduces the size of thumbnails by about 20%, but uses considerable compute time during consumption.